 Subdivision (f) requires that a verbatim record be kept of the proceedings.
 The record is important in the event of a post-conviction attack.

-Subdivision (g) was amended, effective March 1, 1996, to reference Rule 43(c).
-In a non-felony case, if the defendant wants to plead guilty without appearing in court, a written form must be used which advises the defendant of his or her constitutional rights and creates a record showing that the plea was made voluntarily, knowingly, and understandingly.
+Subdivision (g) was amended, effective March 1, 1996, to reference Rule 43(C).
+In a non-felony case, if the defendant wants to plead guilty or nolo contendere without appearing in court, a written form must be used which advises the defendant of his or her constitutional rights and creates a record showing that the plea was made voluntarily, knowingly, and understandingly.
 See Appendix Form 17.
-A court may accept a guilty plea via interactive television using the procedure set out in N.D.
+A court may accept a guilty or nolo contendere plea via interactive television using the procedure set out in N.D.
 Sup.
 Ct.
 Admin.
 R. 52.

 Rule 11 does not include a subdivision entitled harmless error and differs from the 1983 amendment to Fed.R.Crim.P.
 11(h) in that respect.
 Rule 52(a), Harmless Error, is intended to have general application to all the criminal rules of procedure.